Overview of the Assessment

 Parents' highest level of education is defined by the highest level reported by eighth-graders and twelfth-graders for either parent.
 Fourth-graders were not asked to indicate their parents' highest level of education because their responses in previous studies were highly variable, and a large percentage of them chose the "I don't know" option.

-All 50 states and 2 jurisdictions (District of Columbia and the Department of Defense Education Activity (DoDEA)) participated in the 2013 reading assessment at grades 4 and 8.
+All 50 states and 2 jurisdictions (District of Columbia and the Department of Defense Education Activity (DoDEA)) participated in the 2013 reading assessment at grades 4 and 8, and 13 states participated in the pilot program at grade 12.
 To ensure that the samples in each state are representative, NAEP has established policies and procedures to maximize the inclusion of all students in the assessment.
 Every effort is made to ensure that all selected students who are capable of participating meaningfully in the assessment are assessed.
 While some students with disabilities (SD) and/or English language learners (ELL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
 Still other SD and/or ELL students selected by NAEP may not be able to participate.
 Local school authorities determine whether SD/ELL students require accommodations or should be excluded because they cannot be assessed.
 The percentage of SD and/or ELL students who are excluded from NAEP assessments varies from one jurisdiction to another and within a jurisdiction over time.
 Read more about the potential effects of exclusion rates on assessment results.

-See additional information about the percentages of students with disabilities and English language learners identified, excluded, and assessed at the national and state level (890 KB).
+See additional information about the percentages of students with disabilities and English language learners identified, excluded, and assessed at the national and state level in grades 4 and 8, and in grade 12.

-See additional information about the percentages of students with disabilities and English language learners identified, excluded, and assessed at the district level (654 KB).
+See additional information about the percentages of students with disabilities and English language learners identified, excluded, and assessed at the district level.

 Differences between scale scores and between percentages that are discussed in the results on this website take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.